-Upon completion of this course students will complete an individual research paper and a group PowerPoint presentation based on the principles learned in this course.
+Upon completion of this course students will complete a group PowerPoint presentation based on the principles learned in this course.

 Grading Information

 "Passage of the Writing Skills Test (WST) or ENGL/LLD 100A with a C or better (C- not accepted), and completion of Core General Education are prerequisite to all SJSU Studies courses.
 Completion of, or co-registration in, 100W is strongly recommended.
 A minimum aggregate GPA of 2.0 in GE Areas R, S, & V shall be required of all students."